 After we finished our meal, it was on to yet another meeting point.
 Dave took the wheel this time and the fun began as our guides led us through the suburban streets of the city.
 We circled roundabouts waiving at each other with delight and went through tunnels obnoxiously honking our horns at one another.

-Driving City Tours
+Driving City Tours in Barcelona

 It was pure fun!